frabas/DISPLACE_GUI/README.md

 ## What for?

-DISPLACE: a dynamic, individual-based model for spatial fishing planning and effort displacement  integrating underlying fish population models, check out the paper 2014 in Canadian Journal of Fisheries and Aquatic Sciences
+DISPLACE: a dynamic, individual-based model for spatial fishing planning and effort displacement integrating underlying fish population models.
 The DISPLACE project develops and provides a platform primarily for research purposes to transform the fishermens detailed knowledge into models, evaluation tools, and methods that can provide the fisheries with research and advice.
 The model intends to serve as a basis for decision support tools for (fishery) managers.